rix0rrr/gcl/docs/source/schemas.md

     bool
     null

-> Note: Since `:` is a valid part of an identifier, there must be a space
-> between the identifier and the `:` of the schema specification.

 ### Lists

 Specifying that a key must be a list looks is done by specifying an example type